muggy8/improbable/have-and-havenot/o3TDyzle.md

 Is this a bug in the simulation code?

-Maybe I should report it to the devs.
+Maybe I should report it to the devs later.

 But then again, this world looks like it has something like magic in it given how Mikay made my shoes today morning so maybe it's not a bug in the simulation code but just a cleaver application of whatever magic they have.